Rsantct/pe.audio.sys/pe.audio.sys/doc/80_CamillaDSP.md

+# CamillaDSP

-## CamillaDSP
+## Introduction

-From version 2.0, we can use CamillaDSP, by now only used to provide an optional compressor.
+From pe.audio.sys version 2.0, we can use CamillaDSP, by now the only applications are:
+- An optional compressor.
+Just set `use_compressor: true` inside your `config/config.yml` file.
+- A Loudspeaker global EQ, mainly using biquad filtering.
+You only need to provide a proper Camilla YAML filtering configuration, see the example config file under the _full_range_example_ loudspeaker folder.

 The compressor is designed to facilitate the intelligibility of movies with difficult to hear  dialogues at low listening levels.

+## Install

 You'll need to prepare 2 packages:
 1. The [CamillaDSP](https://github.com/HEnquist/camilladsp) itself